 This Negev rock art presents us with an example, of star knowledge, that marks the season’s appearance in a single glance.
 In this rock art, we see three figures in a circle like an arrangement.
-It is actually the same repeated figure in different positions as seen in the sky according to seasons.
-The figure is the constellation Bootes, which is recognizable by its kite-like body shape and the dagger.
+This repeated figure, constellation Bootes, engraved in different positions as seen in the sky according to seasons.
+It is recognizable by its kite-like body shape and the dagger.
 This sky intricate knowledge dates this rock art to the Greek era appearance in Israel about 2000BP.

 The different figure positions show the constellation Bootes rising pose for each season.
-The star Arcturus, in Bootes constellation, is the fourth brightest star in the northern hemisphere, has been used as ‘the star of spring’ and as the ‘star of autumn’ in Minoan and Classical Greece myths.
 In the Spring times, the constellation Bootes rises leaning as if it comes back to life after its departure in Fall, in the Summer it stands erect and in Fall it vanishes from the sky as illustrated by the constellation falling positions, in Fig,1, signifying death or disappearance from the night sky.
-The ibex ( Fertility God see article – Ibex and Rockart) takes Boote’s spot, which is absent from the sky during the wintertime.
+The ibex (a Fertility God Ibex and Rockart) takes Boote’s spot, which is absent from the sky during the wintertime.
 This marks the wintertime a blessed rainy season until Bootes appears in the sky again and the hot and dry season begins.